-Rather than buying bottles of salad dressing, which can cost $3.93 for Newman’s Own dressing at Walmart, you likely can make a vinaigrette for next to nothing with ingredients you already have on hand.
+Rather than buy bottles of salad dressing, which can cost $3.93 for Newman’s Own dressing at Walmart, you likely can make a vinaigrette for next to nothing with ingredients you already have on hand.
 You can combine olive oil, vinegar and spices to make your own dressing, Woroch said.

 “Search online to find a recipe using the ingredients you already have at home and you can make it for cheap,” she said.
 “Not only will it cost less, but it will oftentimes be a lot healthier.”

-On average, consumers spend $160 per year on household cleaning and laundry supplies, according to Statista.
-Rather than buy pricey household cleaners, Thames makes her own cleaning solution of water and white vinegar.
+On average, consumers spend about $800 annually on cleaning supplies, according to Statista.
+Rather than buy pricey household cleaners, Mrs. Frugalwoods makes her own cleaning solution of water and white vinegar.

 “This solution works to clean everything from the toilet to the kitchen counter and, again, costs me pennies,” she said.
-“A 1.32-gallon jug of white vinegar costs me $4.49.
-That single jug provides me with enough cleaning solution for at least a year, since I cut it in half with tap water.”
+“A 1-gallon jug of white vinegar costs me $3.34.
+And that single jug provides me with enough cleaning solution for at least a year, since I cut it in half with tap water.”

-To make your own detergent, mix one cup of Borax, one cup of washing soda — which each cost about 60 cents per cup — and ½ cup of an oxygen cleaning product such as OxiClean, which costs about 50 cents, for a total of about $1.70.
-You only need one tablespoon of the mix per-load of laundry, so this DIY detergent will last you.
+To make your own detergent, mix 1 cup of Borax, 1 cup of washing soda — you can buy a box of each for $3 to $5 — and ½ cup of an oxygen cleaning product such as OxiClean, a box of which sells for about $6, for a total of about $14.
+You only need one tablespoon of the mix per load of laundry, so this DIY detergent will last you.

-She uses just a teaspoon of the mix per load.
+Lowe uses just a teaspoon of the mix per load.
 It costs less than $10 to make enough dishwasher detergent, 144 ounces or so, to last a year, she said.
-By comparison, it costs $12 for 150 ounces of Cascade Powder Dishwasher Detergent at Walmart.
+By comparison, it costs almost $16 for a 59-count box of Cascade Complete Pods Dishwasher Detergent at Walmart.

 Chase said she hasn’t used paper towels in nine years.
-Instead, she spends about $12 per year buying eight-packs of washable dishcloths instead of $11 per month on an eight-pack of paper towels.
+Instead, she spends about $12 per year buying eight-packs of washable dishcloths instead of $11 per month on a six-pack of paper towels.
 She estimated that she saves about $100 per year by opting for reusable dishcloths.